-Dr Madeline Shanahan, GML Associate and Manager, Public History and Research, has over 10 years’ experience as a professional archaeologist and historian.
+Dr Madeline Shanahan, GML Manager, Public History and Research, has over 14 years’ experience as a professional historian and archaeologist.
 She also holds a PhD in Archaeology from University College Dublin and a First Class Honours degree in Historical Archaeology from the University of Sydney.

 Madeline has worked as a heritage consultant in Dublin, Melbourne and Sydney.
-She is an experienced field archaeologist and has authored numerous heritage reports and archaeological assessments.
-Madeline also has extensive experience in Aboriginal history, cultural heritage and Native Title research, and is highly skilled in the area of community consultation.
+She has expertise in heritage interpretation, historical research and historical archaeology.
+Madeline also has extensive experience in Aboriginal history, cultural heritage and Native Title research, and is skilled in the area of community consultation.

-Madeline is an active researcher.
-She has authored a book (with an additional publication due in May 2019) and a range of peer-reviewed articles and regularly speaks at national and international conferences.
+In addition to her work as a heritage consultant, Madeline is an active researcher.
+She is the author of two books, a range of peer-reviewed articles, and regularly speaks at national and international conferences.
 She is an Honorary Associate with the Archaeology Department at La Trobe University and is an Associate Investigator with the Australian Research Council’s Centre for Excellence in the History of Emotions.
-Her research interests relate to food and cookery, recipe books, women’s history and domestic space.
+Her research interests relate to food history, recipe books, women’s history and domestic space.

 PhD (Archaeology), University College Dublin

 Bachelor of Arts (Archaeology) (Honours), The University of Sydney